LovenitaMarina/validate_api/README.md

 	• Sends a GET request to the API endpoint.
 	• Parses the JSON response using RestAssured's JsonPath.
 	• Validates specific fields in the response body against the acceptance criteria.
-	• Logs the results for debugging and verification.
+	• Prints the values debugging and verification.

 ##Acceptance Criteria